VF Corporation: VF Outlet, Inc.

-In 1970, it was the suggestion of M.O.
+In 1970 it was the suggestion of M.O.
 Lee, then President of VF Corporation, that established the VF Outlet business.
 Surplus products from VF sources including Berkshire International and Vanity Fair were sold to the public from a 5,000 square foot factory store, with only a drop cloth separating it from the company's manufacturing facility.
 In doing so, VF Corporation created a brand-new retail industry, the outlet mall.
 The first VF Outlet factory store opened in Reading, Pennsylvania.
 The outlet mall, located in Vanity Fair's old manufacturing mills, was dubbed the official "Outlet Capital of the World."
 The corporate name was changed from VF Outlet Village to VF Outlet Center in 2008.
 Today, the VF Outlet Center is owned and operated by VF Outlet, Inc. with over 1,000,000 square feet of retail space and more than 20 stores.
-The VF Outlet location in Reading, Pennsylvania closed on December 24, 2020.
+The VF Outlet location in Reading, Pennsylvania, closed on December 24, 2020.

-VF Outlet stores offer everyday apparel including brand name jeans, intimate apparel, activewear, swimwear, and more for women, men and children.
-The company currently operates 79 stores in 31 states nationwide.